basebase-ai/basebase-js/README.md

 ##### `listSchedules(basebaseInstance?)`

-List all scheduled functions in the project.
+List all scheduled tasks in the project.

 ```typescript
 const schedules = await listSchedules();